Skip to content

 Audi A6 Avant e-tron driving

 The BMW 5 Series Touring and Audi A6 Avant have long been close rivals, and that rivalry is going to continue with punchy electric powertrains.
-Its platform will enable super-fast charging – like the Taycan above – while Audi has ensured the A6 Avant e-tron is as slippery as possible.
-In fact, it's one of Audi's most aerodynamic models ever, including its racing cars.
-Get the biggest battery and you'll manage up to 438 miles between charges; even the entry-level model offers up to 363 miles.
+The A6 Avant e-tron is on the same platform as the Porsche Taycan, so it gets super-fast charging.
+It's also one of Audi's most aerodynamic models ever, including its racing cars.
+Get the biggest battery and you'll manage up to 444 miles between charges; even the entry-level model offers up to 363 miles.
+You get all that and a large 545-litre boot, making this one of the more practical cars on the list.

 Read more about the Audi A6 e-tron